The Transformation Of McKayla Maroney From Toddler To 25

 McKayla Maroney released a timely tune about life under lockdown

-Maroney tried her hand at rapping in "COVID Lockdown," which featured hip-hop artist JIG LeFrost.
-"Icing on the cake / gaining weight / COVID lockdown / I don't want to wait," Maroney sang.
-She complained about a host of other pandemic problems, like having to stand six feet away from other people and missing her "bae."
-She tweeted that the song was meant to be a "joke," but suggested that it was just what the overworked doctor ordered.
+She tweeted that the song was meant to funny, but suggested that it was just what the overworked doctor ordered.
 "We could all use a laugh right now," she wrote.
 In another tweet, she updated her fans on what she was doing to keep herself busy during lockdown.
 She revealed that she was taking singing lessons, cleaning, sunbathing, working out, and planning her next music moves.
 "Distraction is powerful!" she wrote.
 "Find a way to turn this time into a blessing in disguise."

 McKayla Maroney revealed her next big endeavor after a health scare

-Luckily, Maroney fully recovered from her ordeal, and she teased a big new project when she returned to social media: a book about her life.
+Luckily, Maroney fully recovered from her ordeal, and teased a big new project when she returned to social media: a book about her life.
 "I'm extremely excited to share my story, and all the things I learned from being an elite gymnast," she tweeted.
 "It felt too hard to write about before, but I'm ready now."
-She endured a lot of pain and sacrificed so much to win her silver Olympic medal, which she is now pretty impressed with.
+She endured a lot of pain and sacrificed so much to win her silver Olympic medal, which she has now embraced.
 "I am the person I am today because of that fall," she told Inside Gymnastics.
 "And if you ask me if I could go back and win a gold, I would say, 'No thank you.
 I love my silver medal.'"